AirObject: A Temporally Evolving Graph Embedding for Object Identification: Experimental Results

 \subsubsection{Temporal Encoder Architecture}

 Given the simple nature of our temporal encoder, we further test various model ablations to verify the effectiveness of our design.
 In particular, we test our TCN, an Attention-based TCN, a Single-layer Perceptron (SLP), and a Graph Attention network (GAT).
 Inspired by Spatio-temporal work in related fields~\cite{yang2020spatial}, we also test a method for normalized concatenation of descriptors from AirObject (SLP) and SeqNet (with $2$D Baseline backbone).
 From \tref{tab:encoderAblationResult}, we can observe that the various model ablations, including fully connected attention across multiple temporal states, do not lead to better temporal encoding.
-Amongst all the methods, using a TCN comprising a single-layer temporal convolution works the best.
-Thus, this proves the simple yet effective nature of our proposed temporal object encoding method, AirObject.
+Amongst all the methods, using a single-layer TCN works the best, thus proving the simple yet effective nature of our proposed temporal object encoding method, AirObject.